 Iceland offers a huge range of excursions and activities and we will recommend ideas for first-time and returning visitors taking into account your preferences for when to visit Iceland, how long to stay and the style of holiday experience.
 We have a comprehensive list of the main Festivals and Events which take place in Iceland throughout the year, maybe there’s something specific that you’d like to include while you are there.

 - Booking Flights

-Iceland Air, British Airways, EasyJet, WOW Air, Norwegian Airlines and Air Iceland currently fly to Iceland from around the UK.
+Iceland Air, British Airways, EasyJet and Norwegian Airlines currently fly to Iceland from around the UK.
 Iceland is also easily accessible from many European, American and Canadian destinations and is a great place for a stop-over.

 When we book your flights as part of your trip, your holiday will be protected by our ATOL licence and you will receive an ATOL certificate from us.
 Your money will also be protected by the TTA (Travel Trust Association) 100% financial guarantee.
 Please see here for more information.
 If you prefer to book your own flights then we will happily arrange your holiday plans in Iceland between your arrival and departure dates.

 If you would like us to book your flights, we will ask you to pay for these in addition to your holiday deposit before we can make the reservation.
 The price we charge will be that advertised to us at the time of booking, plus an administration fee of £10 per person per flight.